Sikh temple gunman was ex-soldier linked to racist group

 The shooting came just over two weeks after a gunman killed 12 people at a theater in Aurora, Colorado, where they were watching a screening of the new Batman movie.

-There are 500,000 or more Sikhs in the United States.
+There are 500,000 or more Sikhs in the United States but the community in Wisconsin is small, about 2,500 to 3,000 families, said local Sikhs.
 The Sikh faith is the fifth-largest in the world, with more than 30 million followers.
-It includes belief in one God and that life's goal is to lead an exemplary existence.
+It includes belief in one God and that the goal of life is to lead an exemplary existence.

-Sikh leaders say the number of incidents of violence against their community in the United States is growing.

-At a news conference on Monday, Amardeep Kaleka said his father, Satwant Singh Kaleka, the temple president who was killed, represented the American Dream.

-"He came over with $100 in his pocket," the son said.
-"He worked his behind off, 18 hours a day in some of the worst neighborhoods ...
-He became a very successful businessman."

-Amardeep Singh, program director of the Sikh Coalition, said Sikhs had become "collateral damage" in a 24-hour news machine that uses dark-skinned, bearded, turbaned men as visual shorthand for terrorists.
+Jaskiran Kaur, 27, who left the temple with her two children just minutes before the shooting broke out, remembered the president of the temple, Satwant Singh Kaleka, who was among the dead: "Any time anyone needed anything, he was there," she said.

+The Sikh Coalition, a civil rights group, said on Monday it had set up a fund to support the victims and their families.

+"While we continue to be cautious about rushing to judgment, it is important to note that this is only one of a growing number of incidents of violence that Sikhs have experienced in recent years," Sikh Coalition Executive Director Sapreet Kaur said in a statement.

-(Additional reporting by David Ingram, Missy Ryan and Phillip Stewart in Washington, Colleen Jenkins in North Carolina, Edith Honan in New York and David Bailey in Minneapolis; Writing by Ian Simpson, Claudia Parsons and Greg McCune; Editing by Cynthia Osterman and Anthony Boadle)
+(Additional reporting by Ian Simpson, David Ingram, Missy Ryan and Phillip Stewart in Washington, Colleen Jenkins in North Carolina, Edith Honan in New York and David Bailey in Minneapolis; writing by Ian Simpson and Claudia Parsons; Editing by Cynthia Osterman and Anthony Boadle)